Surrey-Fleetwood

 Surrey-Fleetwood is a provincial electoral district in British Columbia, Canada, established by the Electoral Districts Act, 2008.
 It was first contested in the 2009 election.
-Surrey-Fleetwood is an amalgamation of most of Surrey-Tynehead along with portions of Surrey-Green Timbers, Surrey-Newton and Surrey-Cloverdale.
+Surrey-Fleetwood is an amalgamation of most of Surrey-Tynehead along with portions of Surrey-Green Timbers, Surrey-Newton, and Surrey-Cloverdale.

-Member of Legislative Assembly
+Members of the Legislative Assembly

-On account of the realignment of electoral boundaries, most incumbents did not represent the entirety of their listed district during the preceding legislative term.
+On account of the re-alignment of electoral boundaries, most incumbents did not represent the entirety of their listed district during the preceding legislative term.
 Dave Hayer, British Columbia Liberal Party (BC Liberals) was initially elected during the 2001 election and 2005 election to the Surrey-Tynehead riding.
 Jagrup Brar of the New Democrats was elected in the 2009 election in this newly re-districted riding.
 Brar lost the seat to Peter Fassbender of the BC Liberals in the 2013 election, but won it back in the 2017 election.

-MLAs

-This riding has elected the following Members of Legislative Assembly:
+This riding has elected the following members of the Legislative Assembly: